Juju Stories: Cast

-Plot Summary
+Plot summary

 Juju Stories tackles juju in contemporary Lagos through three stories.
-In Love Potion, by Omonua, an unmarried woman agrees to use juju to find herself an ideal mate.
-In Yam, by Makama, consequences arise when a street urchin picks up seemingly random money from the roadside.
-In Suffer the Witch, by Obasi, love and friendship turns into obsession, when a young college woman attracts her crush's interest.
+In "Love Potion" by Omonua, an unmarried woman agrees to use juju to find her ideal mate.
+In "Yam" by Makama, consequences arise when a street urchin picks up seemingly random money from the roadside.
+In "Suffer the Witch" by Obasi, love and friendship turn into obsession when a young college woman attracts her crush's interest.

 Reception

 Juju Stories first premiered at the 2021 edition of the Locarno Film Festival.
 It won the Boccalino d'Oro award for best film.
 It is scheduled for theatrical release in 12 countries on 31 October 2021.
 It was listed as one of the best African films of 2022.